How is cloud changing the way technology is sold?

-The most significant change is that the customer can now purchase IT services and infrastructure without many of the traditional costs associated with many IT projects.
-For example, before, customers would have needed to purchase hardware and software licenses, would have had to pay the integration and migration costs, trained internal IT staff on new technologies and platforms, retained those staff, and so on.
+The most significant change in how the customer can now purchase IT services and infrastructure has occurred with the uprise of the cloud.
+Before, customers would have needed to purchase hardware and software licenses.
+Then pay the integration and migration costs, and train internal IT staff on new technologies and platforms.

-With cloud, however, vendors are able to offer significant reductions in CapEx and OpEx expenditure, along with a ‘freedom from technology’ promise that makes it possible to combine many different types of software and hardware.
-This approach can be seen everywhere at the moment.
+With the cloud, however, vendors are able to offer significant reductions in CapEx and OpEx expenditure, along with a ‘freedom from technology’ promise that makes it possible to combine many different types of software and hardware.
+This approach is everywhere at the moment.

 Most software vendors are now moving their products into the cloud as well.
 This brings with it some pluses (such as CapEx reduction/removal), but it also raises some potential concerns.
-For example, many software vendors are simply throwing their services into the cloud, even though they may have limited experience on the infrastructure side of things.
+For example, many software vendors are throwing their services into the cloud, even though they may have limited infrastructure experience.
 As a result, problems may arise with performance, security, support, integration, and so on.

-The arrival of cloud computing also means that companies that offer relatively high-value services are now marketing those services in the same way that low-value services used to be sold, such as with email marketing campaigns, cold-calling, and so on.
-With this approach, vendors are hoping to remove the fear (and hide the perceived complexity) from the customer.
+The arrival of the cloud also means that companies that offer relatively high-value services are now marketing those services in the same way that low-value services used to be sold.
+For example, email marketing campaigns, cold-calling and so on.
+With this approach, vendors are hoping to remove the fear, and hide the perceived complexity, from the customer.

 How is the cloud changing and shaping provider offerings?

-In recent years, there has certainly been a shift to a monthly, or ‘per resource, per hour’ pricing structure across the industry.
-This is partly due to the rise of cloud, but has also been fuelled by the current downturn, since the coffers are empty in many businesses and they can only afford to refresh/build with finance agreements in place, or with monthly recurring pricing models.
+In recent years, there has certainly been a shift to a monthly, or “per resource, per hour” pricing structure across the industry.
+This is partly due to the rise of the cloud but has also been fuelled by the current downturn.
+The coffers are empty in many businesses and they can only afford to refresh/build with finance agreements in place, or with monthly recurring pricing models.

 There have also been some significant pricing wars going on across the industry.
-By its very nature, ‘the cloud’ allows suppliers to operate on a worldwide basis, and customers are now more willing to engage with overseas providers than they were in the past, largely due to the rise of the internet, globalisation, online commerce and other factors.
+By its very nature, ‘the cloud’ allows suppliers to operate on a worldwide basis, and customers are now more willing to engage with overseas providers than they were in the past.
+This is largely due to the rise of the internet, globalisation, online commerce and other factors.

 Is the arrival of cloud computing influencing the way in which suppliers are packaging, marketing, selling, and supporting their offerings?